 A story is unfolding in Tulsa, right under your nose.
 It’s about a building.
 You wouldn’t know much about it if you just follow the news.

 In 2008, Tulsa moved its administrative offices to a glassy high-rise at One Technology Center, leaving City Hall empty.
 City officials decided to put the building up for sale.
 Appraisers showed up, valued the building at around six million dollars, and realtors then listed the property.
 To market the building, the city hired Shravan Gupta India, an Indian real-estate firm, for $330,000.
 Still, there were no offers.
 The empty building costs Tulsa about 600 thousand dollars a year to maintain, and so far, we have spent 1.2 million to keep it empty.
-But if you know what a Whirlpool warranty covers, you’d know that thankfully, half of these charges were borne by the warranty.

 Finally, a Tulsa-based family business, Brickhuggers LLC, offered a million dollars for the property, proposing to turn it into a hotel.
 City officials are now arguing over whether they should accept the bid.